Unrigging Our Elections

 It also caused the ruinous war of choice in Iraq, bolsters white supremacy, blocks universal health care, restricts womens’ choice, promotes discrimination on the basis of sexual orientation and gender diversity, jails immigrant children, facilitates teenage suicides and classroom massacres, and accelerates the rising of the seas and the raging of the storms that already threaten our coastal city.

 The 2020 election demonstrated the continuing peril of our system.
 Biden won a decisive victory in the popular vote but barely squeaked by in the Electoral College.
 Only the Trump administration’s grotesque response to the pandemic pushed Biden over the top.
 Had the virus materialized eight months later than it did, the 2020 election would likely have been a repeat of 2016.
 As for the Senate, control was determined by two Georgia runoffs in January 2021, even though it was entirely clear that, regardless of the outcome in Georgia, Democratic candidates received millions more votes than their Republican opponents in the senatorial elections that produced the new Senate.
-And despite the slender victory in the runoffs, the systemic bias remains, and the reprieve will surely be brief. ()
+And despite the slender victory in the runoffs, the systemic bias remains, and the reprieve will surely be brief. (more on that)

 Recall November 4, 2008.
 It had been 66 months since “Mission Accomplished” and 12 since “Brownie, you’re doing a heck of a job;” the cynical incompetence of our previous Republican president had been fully exposed.
 Eleven weeks later our first Black president took office with the support of full Democratic control in Congress.